 Clare overturned a half-time deficit to get past a brilliant and battling Kildare side when they faced off in Round 4 of the Allianz Hurling League Division 1B.

 It was a blistering start to this game with each team registering a couple of points within just three minutes of the referee’s first whistle.
+Jack Sheridan and David Qualter’s efforts were matched by that of Mark Rodgers and Ryan Taylor.

 After five time All-Star Tony Kelly gave his side the lead for the first time, The Lilies responded by finding the net.